jgjin/not-quite-an-expert/content/posts/food-is-isnt.md

 ---
-title: "food is/isn't: a loose collection of thoughts on food"
+title: "A loose collection of thoughts on food"
 date: 2020-01-04
 draft: false
 tags: ["art", "food"]